BrunoCaseiro/brunocaseiro.github.io/_posts/2025-10-04-Testing-pens-in-heaven.md

 Most stuff here is paid, but the free labs are pretty good, I'd definitely recommend them.
 I filtered by Red Team, AWS and Free and completed them all.
 It goes a bit more in depth than both flaws.cloud and covers some other service-specific vulnerabilities, so go ahead and try them out!
 Each lab has a thorough walkthrough so I won't bother with that, but I'll still leave some notes for myself in this section.

-With the ARN of the role under our control and the S3 bucket name, account ID of the S3 bucket owner can be bruted forced with
+With the ARN of the role under our control and the S3 bucket name, account ID of the S3 bucket owner can be bruted forced.
+The account ID can be useful to later identity public EBS and RDS snapshots that it owns
 `s3-account-search arn:aws:iam::427648302155:role/LeakyBucket mega-big-tech`

 Find the bucket region with